mohamedtarek02/Arweqah/README.md

 # Features
 - The website is fully multilingual, offering support for multiple languages to provide a seamless experience for users around the world.
 - TypeScript is used throughout the project to help catch potential runtime errors early and improve code maintainability.
-- A suitable home page design has been created to introduce and identify the purpose of the project.
 - Vuetify cards have been implemented to enhance the visual appeal and consistency of the user interface.
 - The layout is responsive and optimized for various screen sizes, ensuring a good experience on both desktop and mobile devices.
 - Posts different scenarios have been covered; Loader is added when loading more posts and no more posts message when there are no posts.